flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 scratch:

 1. List all the local events related to an object using `objectId`;
-2. Run those events through the reducer to get the value-object;
+2. Run those events through a reducer to get the value-object;
 3. The most recent (largest) `localEventId` among those events is the `version` of the snapshot;
 4. Save the snapshot alongside its version in an indexable storage.